We are a leading educational charity working to inspire people to discover, explore, care for and enjoy Scotland’s archaeological heritage.

 Héléna joined Archaeology Scotland as part time project officer for AaM in June 2018, supporting and undertaking delivery of AaM and associated fieldwork engagements projects.
 She is also involved with developing staff training and AaM in-house guidance documents, and completing AaM and related project reporting and archiving.
 She had previously worked for AS undertaking freelance project support work since 2016.
 Also work as Assistant Archaeology Officer part time at East Lothian Council Archaeology Service since 2015.
 Héléna is particularly interested in using heritage as a vehicle for positive change in communities and individuals’ lives, facilitating opportunities for outdoor learning and heritage engagement experiences, and providing a platform for helping with employability, community cohesion, sense of place and well-being.

-Kieran has joined Archaeology Scotland as a Project Officer on the Adopt a Monument and Attainment through Archaeology projects until March 2020.
+Kieran joined Archaeology Scotland as a Project Officer on the Adopt a Monument and Attainment through Archaeology projects in June 2019.
 Originally from East Kilbride, Kieran completed his undergraduate degree in History and Archaeology at the University of Glasgow in 2016 before going on to complete a Masters in Conflict Archaeology and Heritage at the same university in 2018.
-His main area of interest is in post-medieval Scotland and the landscape archaeology of the Jacobite-era, particularly the military road network pioneered by General George Wade.
+His main area of interest is post-medieval Scotland and the landscape archaeology of the Jacobite-era, particularly the military road network pioneered by General George Wade.
+Kieran has also developed a keen interest in the history and and archaeology of Glasgow, particularly from the 17th to early 20th century.
 He is also extremely passionate about community archaeology and the positive impact it can have on society.
 Kieran’s other interests include hill walking and football.

 Project Officer/Membership and Office Administrator